Religion in Norway: Religious education

 In 2007, the European Court of Human Rights ruled in favor of Norwegian parents who had sued the Norwegian state.
 The case was about a subject in compulsory school, kristendomskunnskap med religions- og livssynsorientering (Teachings of Christianity with orientation about religion and philosophy), KRL.
 The applicants complained that the refusal to grant full exemption from KRL prevented them from ensuring that their children received an education in conformity with their atheist views and philosophical convictions.
 A few years earlier, in 2004, the UN Committee on Human Rights in Geneva had given its support to the parents.
 In 2008 the subject was renamed to Religion, livssyn og etikk (Religion, philosophy and ethics).
 The majority of this course is however still tied to Christianity.
 Philosophy and ethics are not properly introduced until after compulsory school.
 The largest Christian school in Norway has 1,400 pupils and 120 employees.
 Kristne Friskolers Forbund is an interest group of approximately 130 Christian schools and colleges, including 12 Christian private schools.

 Religious freedom

 The constitution establishes that all individuals have the right to exercise their religion.
 The government's policies generally support the free practice of religion in the country, and it provides funding to religious organizations and anti-discrimination programs on a regular basis.
 According to NGOs and the Norwegian police, religiously motivated hate speech is prevalent, particularly online, and primarily targeting the Muslim and Jewish communities.
-The constitution of Norway establishes that the King of Norway must belong to the Evangelical-Lutheran confession.
+The constitution of Norway establishes that "the King shall at all times profess the Evangelical-Lutheran religion".

 In 2018, Norway imposed religious clothing bans targeting Muslim women.